Minneapolis Streetcar System: Proposed fares

-The streetcars would cost either as much as Metro light rail ($2.00 non-rush hour, $2.50 rush hour) or slightly less due to slower travel speeds ($2.05 all day-like Portland).
+The streetcars would cost either as much as Metro light rail ($2.00) or slightly less due to slower travel speeds ($2.05 all day-like Portland).
 Discounted fares for disabled riders and veterans would also apply.
 Ticket boxes would be the same ones used at Metro light rail and Northstar Commuter Rail stations, and would accept day, event 6 hour, metro, U, college, and student passes, as well as super savers.

 Use of Nextrip signs would also be used at the stations, to allow riders to determine the time of the next arriving train or bus at the station.
-The streetcars would be operated by Metro Transit a division of the Metropolitan Council.
+The streetcars would be operated by Metro Transit, a division of the Metropolitan Council.

 Lines

 The current plans include five lines, which with the exception of the Midtown Greenway line follow former Twin City Rapid Transit streetcar routes that were removed in the early 1950s.